Italy says rescues more than 2,500 migrants since early Thursday

 The number of boat migrants who have reached Italy this year has already topped the more than 40,000 who came during all of 2013.
 The pace of arrivals is on track to exceed the record of 62,000 set in 2011 during the Arab Spring uprisings.

-Italy’s immigration centers are groaning under the flood and bureaucrats are struggling to process tens of thousands of requests to be hosted temporarily for humanitarian reasons or given asylum.
+Italy’s immigration centres are groaning under the flood and bureaucrats are struggling to process tens of thousands of requests to be hosted temporarily for humanitarian reasons or given asylum.

 Italy has repeatedly asked for more European Union countries to join the effort to patrol one of the most popular migrant routes between Africa and Europe, but so far only Slovenia has chipped in, offering one ship for two months late last year.